PRESS RELEASE: Ridgway to Return to Washington Prison

 DOC asked the federal government to imprison Ridgway in what is known as the ADX prison at Florence.
 The facility is designed to manage high-risk inmates, including the Unabomber, the mastermind of the World Trade Center bombing, and one of the Oklahoma City bombers.

 The FBOP agreed to consider Ridgway for placement.
-However, their procedures require offenders to first be placed into an adjacent high security facility for intake and assessment before making a decision.
+However, their procedures require inmates to first be placed into an adjacent high security facility for intake and assessment before making a decision.
 That’s where Ridgway has been since being moved to Colorado in May.

 Since his arrival in Colorado, Ridgway has been housed in a maximum custody cell by himself with no access to the general prison population.
 That was his first stop as the federal prison officials assessed whether he would be kept in the ADX or “supermax” facility.